Deandra Jalisa Shakira Dottin

 June 21, 1991, Barbados

 Deandra Dottin became the first woman to score a century in T20Is during a World T20 match against South Africa in 2010, providing the most effective antidote to those who have tried to suggest that the women's game is without power.
-Dottin's incredible 38-ball century, which featured five fours and nine sixes, remains the fastest by any cricketer, male or female, in T20Is.
+Dottin's incredible 38-ball century, which featured five fours and nine sixes, remains the fastest in women's T20Is.
 "I decided to go after everything", she said afterwards.

 That had come less than 12 months after another record: a 22-ball half-century against Australia during the 2009 World Twenty20, which was then the fastest by any woman in T20Is.
 Dottin's West Indies career since her debut in June, 2008, against Ireland has been an explosive one.
 After making 95 in the final of the 2011 Women's World Cup Qualifier against Pakistan to help West Indies win the tournament and seal their spot in the main tournament in India, Dottin - who also excels at javelin, shotput and discus - hit 60 off 67 balls during the 2013 Women's World Cup, giving West Indies their first-ever ODI victory against Australia and their first-ever appearance in a global-tournament final.